 Though it seems impossible to imagine nowadays, Ladbrokes’ success with the Hilton International chain led the company to consider a complete refocus during the early part of the 1990s.
 At the end of the previous decade, the hotels owned by Ladbrokes contributed more than half of the company’s business activity.
 This included the decision to open more than 13 new Hilton Hotels, with more in the pipeline.

 In addition to the Comfort Hotel chain that was in operation around Europe, Ladbrokes also owned a number of health clubs and holiday villages within the UK.
-The recession around the world in the early part of the 1990s had hit Hilton International hard, with more competition in the DIY sector meaning that Texas Homecare’s profits began to fall.
+The recession around the world in the early part of the 1990s had hit Hilton International hard, with more competition in the DIY sector meaning that Texas Homecare’s net wins began to fall.
 Added to that, the hit to the bookmaker from the launch of the National Lottery, something need to change.

 The big change came when Stein retired as Chairman and John Jackson was named non-executive chairman.
 Peter George also became the Group Chief Executive, with the pair ordering strategic reviews to figure out how the company could be best restructured.
 The result of this was a suggestion that the company divest its property portfolio, move away from commercial property and retail and concentrate on hotels and gaming.